Welcome to our latest fortnightly eBulletin, posted here on 2 May 2017. In this issue:

 All of this is very useful, but this blog post from Return Path puts the case for adding three additional metrics which relate to cumulative performance over time, rather than each campaign separately.
 It’s a different way of looking at what we’re doing and, I think, an incredibly valuable one.
 The three metrics relate to:

 Thank you to Return Path for their excellent blog post ‘Three Missing Email Metrics That Could Change Your Priorities’ which has really got me thinking.
 Highly recommended!

 Our Email Marketing Workshop is the place to be for lots more like this.
-Runs in London on Thursday 11 May, places still available.

 This slide presentation, compiled by publishing consultants Bernie Folan and Claire Grace following research at the UKSG conference recently, is available on the Society for Scholarly Publishing’s Linked In group.
 (If you’re in academic publishing I’d recommend joining this.)